Loading...

 Portion Control

-Drink water before and during your meal to help regulate your blood sugar levels.
+Drink plenty of water before and during your meal.
+Staying hydrated can help in better digestion and blood sugar control.

 Monitor Timing